Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 ![image](https://user-images.githubusercontent.com/26963810/143337607-babd5779-b1e5-4eed-96fc-b3e16beba00a.png)

+## Versions

+This repo contains two versions of Dwarf Fortress (v47.05) installations, each packaged with different settings and extras:
+ - game packed with dfhack, TWBT, Spacefox's tileset and embark profiles (`main` branch)
+ - vanilla game with the "Kelora_16x16_diagonal-clouds" tileset and embark profiles (`vanilla` branch)

 ## Resource usage

-As per to its [wiki page](https://www.dwarffortresswiki.org/index.php/DF2014:System_requirements#RAM) you should expect the game to allocate between 300MB to 700MB on medium regions and never more than 1GB.
+As per to its [wiki page](https://www.dwarffortresswiki.org/index.php/DF2014:System_requirements#RAM) and when installed directly on your machine, you should expect the game to allocate between 300MB to 700MB RAM on medium regions and never more than 1GB.

-However, when running a container from this image you can expect the resource usage on medium region to go up to ~1GB.
-That is because on top of the game itself there's also xvfb maintaining an in-memory representation of the _Display_ together with x11vnc and noVNC making constant use of it.
+However, when running a container from this image you can expect the resource usage on medium region to go up to ~1.40GB.
+That's because on top of the game itself there's also xvfb maintaining an in-memory representation of the _Display_ together with x11vnc and noVNC making constant use of it and dfhack so that much is to be expected.

-## NO DFHack

-This image only supports the vanilla game and thus [DFHack](https://github.com/DFHack/dfhack) is not included with it nor will it run even if added.
-Any type of customization supported by the vanilla game can still be added, for example, fonts and tilesets ([one included](https://dwarffortresswiki.org/index.php/File:Kelora_16x16_diagonal-clouds.png) within this repo and activated by default).

-It is however in my plans to give it a go at adding support for DFHack.

-## What's included in the image
+## The stack of software making this posible

-This image runs:
+This image runs the following software:
-- Xvfb - Virtual frame buffer X11 server.
+- [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml) - Virtual frame buffer X11 server.
 Creates a virtual Display.
-- x11vnc - A VNC server that interacts with X displays.
+- [x11vnc](https://wiki.archlinux.org/title/X11vnc) - VNC server that interacts with X displays.
-- noNVC - A JavaScript VNC client library.
+- [noNVC](https://novnc.com/info.html) - JavaScript VNC client library.
 Allows to connects to a VNC server through any browser.
-- Dwarf Fortress - the GUI application we intend to run.
+- [Dwarf Fortress](https://www.bay12games.com//dwarves/) - GUI application we intend to run.
+- [DFHack](https://github.com/DFHack/dfhack) - Memory editing library for Dwarf Fortress.

-This is built from the base image `debian:buster` and has a final image size of ~540MB.
+Which are all downloaded at runtime and all is built on top of the image `debian:buster` and has a final image size of ~635MB.

-## Build arguments
+## The image

-The image can be customized with the arguments:
+The image can be customized with the runtime arguments:
- - **DF_VERSION** version of Dwarf Fortress to download.
-Defaults to "47_05" (latest).
- - **TILESET** name of tileset to use.
-Defaults to "Kelora_16x16_diagonal-clouds.png" which is included in the repo.
- - **PLAY_INTRO** whether to play the intro movie or not.
-Defaults to "NO".
+ - **PLAY_INTRO** if you want to play the intro movie.
+"YES"/"NO", defaults to "NO".

-## Environment variables
+ - **SHOW_FPS** if you want to see the game FPS.
+"YES"/"NO", defaults to "NO"

+And environment variables:
-**`DISPLAY_DIMENSIONS`** sets the dimensions for the virtual display created by Xvfb and has the format: \<PIXEL WIDTH>**x**\<PIXEL HEIGHT>**x**\<PIXEL DEPTH>
+ - **DISPLAY_DIMENSIONS** dimensions for the virtual display created by Xvfb.
+Example being "**1440x763**".

-Example value: "**1440x763x24**"

-The best setting is to fill all free inner space on a browser window.
-Use `window.innerWidth` and `window.innerHeight` on the console to find these values for your screen.
+If you decide to build the image yourself, be aware that it takes a long time to build.

+The images are also available on [DockerHub here](https://hub.docker.com/r/ricosorio/dwarffortress/).

-## Volumes
+### Volumes

 For the game save files to persist across container restarts it's necessary to mount a host directory to where the game saves these files inside the container.
 **`<host_directory>:/home/df/df_linux/data/save/`**

+You can also mount the Dwarf Fortress and DFHack config files between host and container if you want to continue using your own configurations, with your own settings.

-## Ports
+### Ports

-We want to access noVNC inside the container but from within our browser so we will have to map the port `8080` to any free port on the host machine.
+We want to access noVNC inside the container but from within our browser so we will have to map the port **`8080`** to any free port on the host machine.

-## Docker Hub

-The image is available on Docker Hub (built with the default settings).

-`docker pull ricosorio/dwarffortress`

-## Example of docker commands
+## Example of the docker commands

-Build an image with a different tileset (needs to be copied into the Tilesets folder) and without skipping the intro movie of the game.
+To build an image that won't skip the intro movie and shows the game FPS:
 ```
 docker build \
-    --build-arg TILESET=my_tileset.png \
     --build-arg PLAY_INTRO=YES \
+    --build-arg SHOW_FPS=YES \
     . --tag=dwarffortress
 ```

 Then, to run a container:
 ```
 docker run \
-    -e 'DISPLAY_DIMENSIONS'='1440x763x24' \
+    -e 'DISPLAY_DIMENSIONS'='1440x763' \
-    -v '/mnt/user/appdata/dwarffortress/':'/home/df/df_linux/data/save/':'rw' \
+    -v '/home/user/games/dwarffortress/':'/home/df/df_linux/data/save/':'rw' \
     -p 9650:8080
+    --security-opt=seccomp=unconfined
     dwarffortress
 ```

+## The ugly bits

+The connection between your browser and noVNC is **unencrypted** and it's not protected by any kind of authentication/authorization.
+It is not meant for use over the internet.
+Use at your own risk.

+DFHack needs to be able to make a sys call which is, by default, blocked by Docker (`personality(ADDR_NO_RANDOMIZE)`).
+To overcome the container needs to run the container with and extra parameter `--security-opt=seccomp=unconfined`.
+While doing this fixes our problem it also presents a security risk.
+Read more [here](https://docs.docker.com/engine/security/seccomp/).

+It is a known issue that the embark on brand new fortresses will sometimes crash the game but it quickly reboots and will not longer happen again on the same save file.
+I am not aware of the reason why this happens yet.

 ## Logs